 - Add Plans to Your Home – Some plants naturally repel spiders and other types of vermin.
 In particular, lavender is a potent plant that shouldn’t cause many difficulties for your home but drive away spiders.
 Eucalyptus, lemongrass, and peppermint also repel spiders from a house.

 Follow these tips, and you should have minimal difficulty with wolf spiders.
 However, if you already have wolf spiders in your home and are sick of seeing them, there are a few steps that you can take to get them out.
-We’ll talk about chemical-based methods and more natural treatments, focusing on those that work the best for this persistent and trouble some pest.

 Effective Ways to Control Wolf Spiders